RippeR37/libbase/docs/features/callbacks.rst

 post-task the original callback to the target task runner.
 This is possible with :func:`base::BindPostTask`.

+If you want to bind callback to current sequence (the task runner your code is being executed right now) you can also use :func:`base::BindToCurrentSequence` function.

 .. admonition:: Example - :func:`base::BindPostTask`
    :class: admonition-example-code